 Sherwin Williams Cityscape: LRV, Undertones and a Little More

-If you’re looking for a gray or charcoal paint colour with a bit more body, depth AND undertone, Cityscape could be the colour for you.
+If you’re looking for a gray or charcoal paint color with a bit more body, depth AND undertone, Cityscape could be the color for you.

-What type of paint colour is Sherwin Williams Cityscape?
+What type of paint color is Sherwin Williams Cityscape?
 Is it warm or cool?

-Cityscape is a COOL gray paint colour, but at this depth, they’re also referred to as charcoals.
-A colour like Cityscape is often used on bathroom vanities, kitchen islands, exteriors and on feature walls, but can ALSO be used in an entire room if you’re wanting a moody look!
+Cityscape is a COOL gray paint color, but at this depth, they’re also referred to as charcoals.
+A color like Cityscape is often used on bathroom vanities, kitchen islands, exteriors and on feature walls, but can ALSO be used in an entire room if you’re wanting a moody look!

 What’s the LRV of Cityscape?